qojulia/QuantumCumulants.jl/docs/src/examples/mollow.md

 where $t_0$ is any time after which the original system has reached steady state.
 Note, that in the second step we simplified the notation by dropping the temporal arguments.
 The subscript $0$ indicates operators given at $t_0$.

-The correlation function of the system given by `me` can be computed as follows.
+The correlation function of the system given by `eqs` can be computed as follows.

 ```@example mollow